 My name is Yihui Xie.
 You can know more about me on the homepage and my vitae.
 This blog is about statistics, R, graphics, life, and fun, with a special focus on R. I often update my old posts (even after years) to correct errors and remove outdated information, so please don’t take everything for granted.
 All opinions expressed here are my own, and I don’t represent anyone else such as my employer.

 You can find me on GitHub (where I’m active almost every day) or Twitter @xieyihui or Mastodon @[email protected] (I don’t read social media often, so please don’t expect me to respond quickly or at all on social media).
-You may subscribe to the RSS feed of blog posts or watch the comments to stay tuned.
-I don’t like formality, so it is not necessary to call me “Dr Xie” when you email me or introduce me to your friends.
+You may subscribe to the RSS feed of blog posts or watch the comments repository to stay tuned.
+I don’t like formality, so it is not necessary to call me “Dr Xie” when you email or introduce me.
 I’m a software engineer, so please don’t call me professor.

 About this site

 This site is created with blogdown (base on Hugo) and the theme is hugo-ivy, a Hugo theme that I created to mimic the paged.js website theme.
 The Markdown source files are hosted on Github.
 When you read the blog posts, you can navigate to the previous post by the left-arrow key or next post by right-arrow.
 Please hit “Edit this page” in the menu if you find any mistakes on the page to propose a correction through Github.

 Below is an incomplete list of packages and projects I have worked on.
 For a full list, please see my vitae.